AxonIQ/axon-server-api/README.md

 ### Connecting to AxonServer

 In a cluster of AxonServer nodes, not every node has the same role.
-That means that not every node may be suitable to serve as a connection counterpart of every application.
+That means that not every node may be suitable to serve as a connection counterpart to every application.
 Therefore, connecting to AxonServer is a two-step process.

 The first step is to establish a connection with an "admin" node.
 These nodes have detailed information about the layout